magento/composer-root-update-plugin/src/Magento/ComposerRootUpdatePlugin/README.md

 ## Installations that started with another Magento product

-If the local Magento installation has previously been updated from a previous Magento product version or edition, the root `composer.json` file may still have values from the earlier package that need to be updated to the current Magento requirement before updating to the target Magento product.
+If the local Magento installation has previously been updated from a previous Magento product version or edition without the plugin installed, the root `composer.json` file may still have values from the earlier package that need to be updated to the current Magento requirement before updating to the target Magento product.

 In this case, run the following command with the appropriate values to correct the existing `composer.json` file before proceeding with the expected `composer require` command for the target Magento product.